 Fatima is not alone, and I’m sure several readers of this article can relate not knowing where their money goes.
 It happens to all of us, and this why Open Banking is the next step.

-What do consumers want from their bank today?
+What do consumers want from their banks today?

 How can Open Banking change the game for consumers?

 This is the start of a new era in banking and payments.
-With all our bank accounts, and our comprehensive data integrated in one application; we can access the features we demand to make better financial decisions in different ways.
+With all our bank accounts and our comprehensive data integrated into one application; we can access the features we demand to make better financial decisions in different ways.

 How secure is Open Banking?

-Firstly, everything is on the cloud using encryption technology; such as biometrics reassuring consumers they are the ones in control, and are able to lock your own information.
+Firstly, everything is on the cloud using encryption technology; such as biometrics reassuring consumers they are the ones in control and can lock your information.
 Second, the Open Banking platform is licensed and only work with regulated entities- just like ourselves.
 And most importantly, a consent management system allows users to view all their consents and revoke it at any point in time.

 In summary, the financial world is moving towards an ‘open system’ which will change the dynamics of banking for consumers.
 The role of Open Banking will grow further as more players will recognize the benefits.